 I have dedicated all my scientific knowledge and skill to projects which I knew could be put to evil purposes... for the common good, they said.
 How easy to believe in the common good, when that belief is rewarded with status, wealth, AND POWER!!!
 (Long pause) How hard to believe in the common good, when every fibre of my being tells me that the awesome forces I have helped to create have been put into the hands of MADMEN!!!
 AND WHAT BECAME- BY THE ACTION OF MY OWN CORRUPTION!
 Is it not fitting then that I be President... of this... quiet...
 Earth...?
 (Even longer pause) I've been condemned to live.

 Clu's speech to his troops in TRON: Legacy certainly qualifies.
-For Bonus Points, he ends it with an echo of a speech his creator Kevin Flynn made at the beginning of the film about the potential of the Grid.
+He ends it with an echo of a speech his creator Kevin Flynn made at the beginning of the film about the potential of the Grid.

 Clu: Greetings, programs!
 Together, we have achieved a great many things.
 We created a vast Complex System...
 We've maintained it, we've improved it.
 We have rid it of its imperfections.
 Not to mention, rid it of the false deity that sought to enslave us.
 KEVIN FLYNN!
 WHERE ARE YOU NOW?! (evil chuckle) My fellow programs there can be no doubt... that our world is a cage no more.
 For at this moment, the key to the next frontier is finally in our possession!
 And unlike our selfish creator, who reserved the privilege of our world only for himself, I will make their world open and available to all of us.
 Yes!
 TO ALL OF US!!!!!
 And whatever we find there, there, our system will grow!
 There, our system will blossom!
 Do this!
 Prove yourselves!
 PROVE YOURSELVES TO ME!
 BE LOYAL TO ME!
 And I will never betray you! ...
 Maximize efficiency.
 RIDthe new system of its imperfection!
 My vision is clear, fellow programs.
 Out there is a new world!
 OUT THERE IS OUR VICTORY!!!
 Out there... is our destiny!